build-on-aws/content/posts/devops-wrong-answers-only/index.md

 ### Why that’s wrong

+In DevOps all team members, regardless of role, have a shared goal on delivering value to the customer.
+When "the wall" is there, they can have opposing goals, with developers pushed to quickly build new features and operators measured on system stability.

-Yes, folks taking on DevOps engineering roles is a good thing.
+So yes, folks taking on DevOps engineering roles is a good thing.
 But these DevOps engineers aren't your grandparents' operations team.
 They don't take a hand-off from developers and run the application in production for the them.
 Instead, they work with developers to create and design systems and processes that enable those developers to own their application from implementation all the way to running in production.
 A DevOps engineer may help implement CI/CD pipelines, create infrastructure as code templates for developers to use to stand up cloud resources, or implement observability and monitoring systems so developers have awareness of what their applications (and the users of those applications) are doing in production.

 <br/>